-Confession: I did not know how to properly cream butter and sugar for longer than I'd care to admit.
+Confession: I did not know how to properly cream butter and sugar for longer than I'd like to admit.
 I did it incorrectly for years.
 Creaming butter and sugar means more than just mixing the two ingredients together, as I once thought, and doing it properly will have a big impact on the outcome of your baked goods.

 For light and fluffy cakes, cookies, muffins, and more, keep reading to learn how to cream butter and sugar the right way.